 You do not want to be surprised when it comes to health insurance.
-Some of the summer study abroad programs include specific health insurance for the time you are abroad.
-You will receive policy information at your site specific meeting.
-Consult the OIE staff if you have questions.
-You will also complete a form for Willamette University attesting that you DO have coverage that meets your health needs while you are abroad.
+Some of the Willamette Sponsored Programs either include insurance or require that you purchase specific health insurance for the time you are abroad.
+Read your program page on the OIE website for more information: http://willamette.edu/offices/oie/abroad/programs/all).
+You will be completing a form for Willamette University attesting that you DO have coverage that meets your health needs while you are abroad.